AnilAren/Clustering-cars-based-on-attributes/README.md

 Analyzed cars dataset and performed exploratory data analysis and then categorized them using K means clustering.
 Used linear regression on the different clusters and estimated coefficients.

 Skills:
-K-means clustering
+1. K-means clustering
-Hierarchical clustering
-EDA
+2. EDA
-Linear Regression
+3. Linear Regression